CIT93/tranl-pub/w9/README.md

 - It's useful for saving things like user preferences, settings data.
 - Why do we need it?
 It is to save information that the user might want to access later and keep the data consistance for better user's experience.

+# Form validation
+- First off, I decided to went with the first option
+I started working on the index.html and work on the alert by creating a span for both last name and last name.
+- Then i tried to intergrate the your javascript into the main.js.
+Starting by creating a new function within it for the validateFields
+- I started getting a lot of errors, then i realize I didn't add the event listener form for the first name & last name validate fields, so I added it
+- I started working on the function for the submit button, using if statements
+- After I write the if statements, I sandwiched the other codes into it.
+- There's still some errors that came up, so i took some time to clean up and remove some codes that we don't need anymore.
+- Will fix my codes after awaiting feedback.